Experience a dynamic new space at PEM

 Honorarium offered and studio space provided

-- To foster innovation culture at different intersections between art and technology
+- To foster the culture of innovation within the intersections between art and technology

-- To enable Resident Makers to develop personal practice
+- To enable Resident Makers to develop their personal practice

 - To share creative technology practice with PEM audiences

 This opportunity is open to individuals, groups or collectives who wish to develop their own creative technology-based practice in a museum renowned for its explorations of art, culture and creativity, and by engaging with the museum's wide and varied audiences.

 The closing date for applications is 28 September, 2015.
 Interviews for prospective Resident Makers will be held following the close of the application period.

 In 2015, the Peabody Essex Museum kicks off the first U.S. tour featuring Theo Jansen's famed kinetic sculptures.
 Dynamic and interdisciplinary, Jansen's Strandbeests (beach animals) blur the lines between art, science and storytelling.
 The exhibition celebrates the thrill of the Strandbeests' unique locomotion as well as the processes that have driven their evolutionary development on the Dutch seacoast.
 Complex and beautiful, the Strandbeests are built using a constantly iterated set of simple mechanical technologies, including wheels, levers, pistons and planes.
 Jansen's continuous refinement of their motion and experimentation with modular design uses algorithmic processes and the tools of the workshop to create poetic effects that provoke thought on life, mortality, nature, science and engineering.

 More about the Peabody Essex Museum and its Maker Lounge